mandiant/synfulknock/README.md

 These tools will hopefully help you get a head start towards discovering and eradicating the Cisco implant from your environment.
 We publish these with no warranty or guarantee.

+## Download

+There are a few possibilities here, but the most popular are:
+ - Download the zip file
+ - Use git:  git clone https://github.com/fireeye/synfulknock.git

 ## Installation

 Please see readme files in each directory.<br>